8 Essential Steps to Create a Positive Candidate Experience

 This is one of the reasons remote workers may be more productive; not only are they opening their laptops and putting in a few extra hours, but by cutting their commute times, they’re able to squeeze in more time for work into the day.

 Importantly, this is why digital natives want remote work flexibility in the first place.
-They want to make work happen during times when they feel they can be the most productive instead of forcing productivity into a pre-defined time period—or being forced to go into the office and then come back home to do work at a time when they’re feeling more productive.
+They want to work during times when they feel they can be the most productive.
+They can avoid forcing productivity into a pre-defined time period—and have the option to work from the office and come back home to complete work at a time when they’re feeling more productive.

 As remote work took hold during the pandemic, many workers saw the value in city life completely disappear.
 The change was dramatic enough that New York City, for example, experienced a 4% population decline.
 While some individuals and families eventually moved back, many of those moves were permanent.